Azure-Samples/blockchain/blockchain-development-kit/integrate/data/mysql/README.md

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This sample shows you how to use the Azure Ethereum Logic App and an Azure Function to store blockchain events in a MySQL database.
+This sample, which is similar to the [PostgreSQL sample](../postgresql),  shows you how to use the Azure Ethereum Logic App and an Azure Function to store blockchain events in a MySQL database.

+This is a slightly more complex sample than the PostgreSQL sample as this sample monitors the event grid that Azure Blockchain Workbench creates to help facilitate event driven programming.

+In this sample we use the Ethereum Logic App connector to take an action when triggered by the event grid.
+The Ethereum Logic app reads the current contract state when triggered and  that state is written to a MySQL database using the same schema as the PostgreSQL sample.

 ## Contents